MauFrontier/gumroad-email-marketing-prototype/back-end/app/assets/ai_contracts/segmentation_contract.md

     ]
   },
   "errors": [
-    "Products 'motorcycle' and 'app' weren't recognized.
-They've been excluded from your criteria."
+    "Products 'motorcycle' and 'app' weren't recognized, so they've been excluded from your criteria."
   ]
 }
 ```